Meallan Liath Coire Mhic Dhughaill and Meall Horn

 3. Sabhal Beag

-Sabhal Beag from Meall Grbh
+Sabhal Beag from Meall Garbh

-Sabhal Beag from Meall Grbh
+Sabhal Beag from Meall Garbh

 The topography of Meallan Liath Coire Mhic Dhughaill is fairly complex and without paths to follow can be tricky to navigate over in mist.